Configure Docs

 sk_) stay server-side. - Publishable keys (

-pk_) are for browser Link and component surfaces. - The
+pk_) are for browser Link and hosted UI. - OAuth access and refresh tokens stay server-side.

 - API keys resolve the acting agent for writes.
 Do not let request bodies, display names, or user input choose storage paths.